arnodjiang/arnodjiang.github.io/_pages/cv.md

 permalink: /cv/
 author_profile: true
 redirect_from:
-  - /resume
+  - /
 ---

 About me
 ======
 I am a Master's candidate graduating from Wuhan University in 2026.
 I have previously worked as an algorithm intern at Tencent, Zhipu AI, and Microsoft.
 I expect to receive my Master’s degree from Wuhan University in June 2026 (supervised by Prof. Wei Lu from the School of Information Management).

-🔍 Currently, I am actively seeking PhD opportunities for Fall 2026 — please feel free to reach out if you have openings or collaborations! 🙌
+- Currently, I am actively seeking **PhD** opportunities for **Fall 2026** — please feel free to reach out if you have openings or collaborations! 🙌

 Research Interests​
 ======